electrocucaracha/k8s-NetworkingDeepDive-demo/ipvs/README.md

   -> 172.80.0.3:80                Masq    1      0          2
   -> 172.80.0.4:80                Masq    1      0          2

-19:00:17 - INFO: Using Weighted Round Robin scheduling algorithm
+23:39:21 - INFO: Using Weighted Round Robin scheduling algorithm

-19:00:17 - INFO: Generating HTTP traffic
-This is service #1
+23:39:21 - INFO: Generating HTTP traffic (Host to IPVS Service) This is service #1
 This is service #1
 This is service #3